MicrosoftDocs/memdocs/sccm/mdm/deploy-use/change-mdm-authority.md

 After you switch to the new MDM authority, there will likely be transition time (up to eight hours) before the device checks in and synchronizes with the service.
 You will be required to configure settings in the new MDM authority (hybrid) to ensure that enrolled devices will continue to be managed and protected after the change.
 Note the following:
 - Devices must connect with the service after the change so that the settings from the new MDM authority (Intune standalone) will replace the existing settings on the device.
 - After you change the MDM authority, some of the basic settings (such as profiles) from the previous MDM authority (Intune standalone) will remain on the device for up to 7 days or until the device connects to the service for the first time.
 It is recommended that you configure apps and settings (policies, profiles, apps, etc.) in the new MDM authority (hybrid) as soon as possible and deploy the settings to the user groups that contains users who have existing enrolled devices.
 As soon as a device connects to the service after the change in MDM authority, it will receive the new settings from the new MDM authority and prevent gaps in management and protection.
-- Devices that don't have associated users (typically, when you have iOS Device Enrollment Program or bulk enrollment scenarios), and you perform an MDM reset, then those devices are not migrated to the new MDM authority.
-For those devices, you need to call support for assistance to move the devices to the new MDM authority.
+- Devices that don't have associated users (typically when you have iOS Device Enrollment Program or bulk enrollment scenarios) are not migrated to the new MDM authority.
+For those devices, you need to call support for assistance to move them to the new MDM authority.

 ### Prepare to change the MDM authority to Configuration Manager (hybrid)
 Review the following information to prepare for the change to the MDM authority: